Samnite Wars: 298 BC: Conflicting Accounts

-297 BC: Rome turns to Samnium
+297 BC: Rome turns to Samnia

 The elections of the consuls for 297 BC took place amid rumours that the Etruscans and the Samnites were raising huge armies.
 The Romans turned to Quintus Fabius Maximus Rullianus, Rome's most experienced military commander, who was not a candidate for election and refused the proposal.
 He then relented on condition that Publius Decius Mus, who had been consul with him in 308 BC, would be elected as his colleague.
 It is impossible to establish whether Livy had any evidence for the existence of these rumours, or if they are just conjecture by him or his sources.

 Livy is the only source for the events of 297 BC.
 He wrote that envoys from Sutrium, Nepete (Romans colonies) and Falerii in southern Etruria arrived in Rome with news that the Etruscan city-states were discussing suing for peace.
-This freed both consuls, who marched on Samnium, Quintus Fabius by way of Sora and Publius Decius through the land of the Sidicini.
+This freed both consuls, who marched on Samnia, Quintus Fabius by way of Sora and Publius Decius through the land of the Sidicini.
 A Samnite army had prepared to confront them in a valley near Tifernum, but it was defeated by Quintus Fabius.
 Meanwhile, Publius Decius had camped at Maleventum where an Apulian army would have joined the Samnites in the battle against Quintus Fabius had Publius Decius not defeated it.
-The two consuls then spent four months ravaging Samnium.
+The two consuls then spent four months ravaging Samnia.
 Fabius also seized Cimetra (location unknown).
 There are no major problems with Livy's account, but no parallel sources survive to confirm it either.
 Fabius' route via Sora to Tifernum is convoluted, but not insurmountable.
 The appearance of an Apulian army at Maleventum is surprising since nothing is known of Apulian hostility to Rome since the conclusion of peace in 312 BC.
 However the Apulians might have been divided in their alliance with Rome or have been provoked to war by the campaign of Barbatus the previous year.
 Publius Decius' campaign fits within the larger pattern of Roman warfare in south-eastern Italy; he might even have wintered in Apulia.
-No triumphs are recorded in this year for either of the consuls, hence they are unlikely to have had any victories of great significance or made any deep inroads into Samnium.
+No triumphs are recorded in this year for either of the consuls, hence they are unlikely to have had any victories of great significance or made any deep inroads into Samnia.